-The following values are inherent in what Cork Simon does and how we work: equality, rights based, social justice & social action, choice, respect, person centred, client led, empowerment, diversity, inclusiveness, community engagement, activism, engagement, acceptance, understanding, dynamism, openness to new ideas, collaboration, supportiveness.
+The following values are inherent in what Cork Simon does and how we work: equality, rights based, social justice & social action, trauma informed, choice, respect, person centred, client led, empowerment, diversity, inclusiveness, community engagement, activism, engagement, acceptance, understanding, dynamism, openness to new ideas, collaboration, supportiveness.

-In 2016, Cork Simon provided the following services:
+In 2017, Cork Simon provided the following services:

-Outreach Team: Working on the street and from our Day Service, the team supports people sleeping rough, surviving in squats or people who have no other option but to stay with friends - people on the very edge of homelessness.
+Outreach team: Working on the street and from our Day Service, the team supports people sleeping rough, surviving in squats or people who have no other option but to stay with friends - people on the very edge of homelessness.
 Often the first point of contact for people falling into homelessness, the team works to make sure the most appropriate supports are available to address each person's individual needs.
+These supports include access to accommodation and housing and harm reduction supports relevant to problem drug and alcohol use.